arvigeus/AZ-204/Topics/Key Vault.md

 - Restrict vault access to authorized applications and users. (`az keyvault set-policy --name <YourKeyVaultName> --object-id <PrincipalObjectId> --secret-permissions get list`)
 - Regularly backup your vault. (`az keyvault key backup --vault-name <YourKeyVaultName> --name <KeyName> --file <BackupFileName>`)
 - Enable logging and alerts.
-- Activate soft-delete and purge protection to prevent force deletion of secrets (retention: 90 days; If the object is an HSM-key, a charge applies per key version per month within the last 30 days of usage.
-Once the object is in a deleted state, no operations can be performed, and no charges will apply).
+- Enable **soft-delete** and **purge protection** to keep secrets for 90 days and prevent forced deletion.
+Charges apply for HSM-keys in the last 30 days of use.
+Operations are disabled on deleted objects, and no charges apply.

   ```ps
   az keyvault update --name <YourKeyVaultName> --enable-soft-delete true